Measures and their random reals: Randomness with Respect to Continuous Measures

 \section{Randomness with Respect to Continuous Measures}

-In this section we investigate what happens if one replaces the property ``\emph{random with respect to an arbitray probability measure}'' (which turned out to hold for any non-recursive real) with \emph{randomness for continuous probability measures}.
-First, we give an explicit construction of a non-recursive real which no longer has this property.
+In this section we investigate what happens if one replaces the property ``\emph{random with respect to an arbitrary probability measure}'' (which turned out to hold for any non-computable real) with \emph{being random for a continuous probability measure}.

+First, we give an explicit construction of a non-computable real which does not have the latter property.